Helldorado Days (Las Vegas): 1997 Helldorado Closes Down

 In 1979, the Elks moved the Helldorado parade from Fremont Street in the city to the Las Vegas Strip.
 Then in 1985, overshadowing the Elk's rodeo, the National Finals Rodeo for the first time took place in Las Vegas.
 The National Finals Rodeo is scheduled to take place in Las Vegas through 2025.
 Through the 1990s, the Elk's Helldorado, with its carnival, and rodeo, moved to various locations throughout the Las Vegas valley, looking for a home.
 Then in 1997, the historic Elk's Helldorado ceased operations.

-Helldorado would return eight years later funded by the City of Las Vegas Centennial Commision.
+Helldorado returned eight years later, funded by the City of Las Vegas Centennial Commission.

-Present Day
+Present day

 2005 Helldorado returns as part of the City of Las Vegas 100th birthday celebration.

 As a one-time event, in 2005, funded by the City of Las Vegas Centennial Commission, the Elk's Helldorado returned as part of the City of Las Vegas one hundredth birthday celebration.

 The Elk's organization, feeling it could turn Helldorado into a self-funding event, asked for and received funding from the city's Centennial Commission for more than a decade.

-However, 2016 would be the last year the Centennial Commission funded the Elks' efforts to produce a rodeo.
+However, 2016 was last year the Centennial Commission funded the Elks' efforts to produce a rodeo.